The Loan Market Association Transparency Guidelines

 As a general rule, SCI will be provided to lenders on a confidential basis, although lenders will generally be permitted to disclose the information to third parties, including potential purchasers of their debt, subject to any restrictions set out in the underlying credit agreement.

 During the course of restructuring negotiations, it is often the case that the borrower will provide additional confidential information to its lenders, which goes beyond the ordinary course confidential information to which lenders would otherwise be entitled under the terms of the credit agreement.
-This information will generally provide more current and specific detail on the performance and prospects of the borrower’s business and will be used by the lenders when carrying out their due diligence and analysis to determine whether or not they are prepared to stand still following a covenant breach or default, or to support a restructuring proposal more generally.
+This information will generally provide more current and specific detail on the performance and prospects of the borrower’s business and will be used by the lenders when carrying out their due diligence and analysis to determine whether they are prepared to stand still following a covenant breach or default, or to support a restructuring proposal more generally.

 Any additional information may be provided subject to the existing confidentiality provisions set out in the underlying credit agreement.
 However, it is not uncommon for a lender wishing to receive additional information to be required to sign up to either a more restrictive confidentiality agreement, or to a wider restructuring framework agreement, such as a letter based on the LMA form acknowledging the appointment of a coordinating committee.
-As it is the lender’s option as to whether or not it wishes to sign up to receive the additional information, it is likely that not every member of the syndicate will sign up, and so the information will not, in practice, be in the hands of the syndicate as a whole.
+As it is the lender’s option as to whether it wishes to sign up to receive the additional information, it is likely that not every member of the syndicate will sign up, and so the information will not, in practice, be in the hands of the syndicate as a whole.
 However, the fact that all members of the syndicate are entitled to sign up to the documents and receive the information is sufficient for the relevant information to be considered as SCI.
 Lenders in possession of this enhanced level of information should, therefore, be permitted to trade under the LMA Guidelines.

 As noted above, the information provided by a borrower to its lenders under a loan agreement will typically be provided on a confidential basis and subject to the restrictions set out in the underlying facility documents or otherwise arising under any relevant local law.

-While under the LMA Guideline a lender will not be restricted from trading private bank debt with either another lender or a third-party buyer or seller while in receipt of SCI, the SCI may constitute inside information that restricts the lender from trading in any public instruments issued by the borrower or any of its related entities under the EU Market Abuse Regulation (Regulation 596/2014) or equivalent local legislation.
+While under the LMA Guidelines, a lender will not be restricted from trading private bank debt with either another lender or a third-party buyer or seller while in receipt of SCI, the SCI may constitute inside information that restricts the lender from trading in any public instruments issued by the borrower or any of its related entities under the EU Market Abuse Regulation (Regulation 596/2014) or equivalent local legislation.

 For this reason, any lender wishing to retain the ability to trade in any relevant financial instruments, while also wishing to hold or trade private bank debt, will need to ensure that they put sufficient arrangements in place to ensure that they do not receive any inside information.
 This is discussed in more detail in Chapter 11 on the insider/outsider conundrum.